 - Appreciation and recognition

-- Offer Competitive Benefits
+- Offer competitive benefits

-These reasons may not please every employee, but it may help prevent your good employees leaving.
+These reasons may not please every employee, but it may help prevent your good employees from leaving.
 Most employers don’t realize what they are losing when a good employee leaves the company beyond the hard numbers.
 So it is vital to find ways to retain your employees and reduce turnover.
 Here are four additional ways to increase employee retention at your company:

 Build Team Unity

 Get your teams engaging together under different circumstances.
 Organize situations for them to interact outside of work, like holidays, lunches or retreats.

 Your employees may be fighting with out of date equipment every day they are on the job.
 This can frustrate anyone with enough time.
 Make sure you get them the best equipment to do their jobs.
 Equipment isn’t limited to excavators and hammers, it can include time tracking software to make their day easier.
 Having the latest technology will allow employees to work more efficiently and effectively without the hassle of dealing with out-of-date software.